Leopold Kielholz: Club

 An episode that is noted in association with the Swiss Cup, was the second-round replay away against FC Lugano on 22 November 1931.
 The mood amongst the 3,000 spectators was heated even before the kick-off.
 This because after the 3–3 draw in the first game; the local press had circulated the most incredible rumours.
 Then, Basel's Alfred Schlecht scored the winning goal early, not even two minutes after the game had started.
 However, shortly before the end of the match referee Hans Wüthrich did not blow his whistle and award a penalty after an alleged handball by a Basel player.
 The referee ended the game shortly afterwards with a Basel victory and the ill tempers were worsened.
 After the game there were tumults and riots among the spectators who were not satisfied with the referee's performance.
 Stones were thrown at referee and players and the windows of the changing rooms were smashed.
 It was some eight hours later, before things were settled enough, for the police to able to bring both the referee and the entire Basel team to safety, by ship over Lake Lugano.
 According to the reports in the club chronicles, quite a few players were injured.
 Josef Remay had a bleeding head, Hermann Enderlin had a hole above his eye, goalkeeper Paul Blumer and Kielholz himself were also hurt.
 Lugano was sanctioned and had to play their next home games at least 100 kilometers from their home ground.

 Between the years 1930 and 1932 Kielholz played a total of 51 games for Basel scoring a total of 39 goals.
 34 of these games were in the Swiss Seirie A, five in the Swiss Cup and 12 were friendly games.
 He scored 23 goals in the domestic league, four in the cup and the other 12 were scored during the test games.

 In 1932 Kielholz transferred to Servette.
 The clubs that he played for while participating in these two World Cup tournaments were FC Servette and Young Fellows Juventus.
 He also played for Stade de Reims between 1936 and 1937.

 International

 Kielholz gave his made his debut for the Swiss national team in 1933.
 He played a total of 17 games and scored 12 goals for Switzerland.
 His last international game was in 1938 against Belgium.

 Coaching career

-Kielholz coached Stade de Reims from 1936 to 1937 and twice the Swiss nation team, between 1950 and 1953 and again between 1954 and 1958.
+Kielholz coached Stade de Reims from 1936 to 1937 as a player-manager and twice the Swiss nation team, between 1950 and 1953 and again between 1954 and 1958.